Tonykidv2/Windows-Imaging-Component-WaterMarking/Build 0.2.1/ReadMe.txt

 	example: C:\\FakePak\\ImagaWaterMarking.exe C:\\FakePath\\Image1.png C:\\FakePath\\Image2.tiff *Press Enter*
 3.)Enter Opacity Level between 0-100
 4.)Enter Scale of the second Image between 0-100 *if the image is bigger than the first the waterMark image is scaled to the first image
-5.)Press Enter *program will do the rest*
+5.)Decide if you want to ignore a color if the watermark image doesnt have transparency place the RGB values between 0-255 6.)Decide if you want to center the image if the watermark image is smaller than the base image 7.)Press Enter *program will do the rest*
-6.)Look for Output.xxx image file which is in the same directory as the exe file.
+8.)Look for Output.xxx image file which is in the same directory as the exe file.